By John Becker

 There are several website navigation best practices to consider here, but the essence of easy site navigation should be centered around helping users know where they are, know how to return to where they were, or easily find where to go next.

-• Having an efficient and pleasant search experience can reduce clicks a lot (but is harder to do)
+- Having an efficient and pleasant search experience to reduce clicks.

 Providing a central place on your website where visitors can find all your best content is another powerful tactic to use so prospects don’t get lost.